proiel/proiel.github.io/index.md

 The morphosyntactic annotation scheme is described in the document [PROIEL Guidelines for Annotation](http://folk.uio.no/daghaug/syntactic_guidelines.pdf).

-#### Development

 Our releases contain the treebank on our own [PROIEL XML format](https://proiel.github.io/handbook/developer/#the-proiel-xml-format).
 PROIEL XML is the authoritative format for PROIEL-style treebank and the only one that provides access to all the annotation we have, but for ease of use we also include the treebank as CoNLL-X and CoNLL-U files.
 We have [a command-line utility](https://github.com/proiel/proiel-cli) that can be used to convert PROIEL XML to various other formats (see the [documentation](https://proiel.github.io/handbook/developer/#manipulating-proiel-xml-treebank-files) for examples), including formats used for training taggers.
-For more complex tasks we have a [Ruby library](https://github.com/proiel/proiel), which is quite well [documented](http://www.rubydoc.info/gems/proiel).
+For more complex tasks you can use our libraries for Ruby.
+See our [developer's pages](http://dev.syntacticus.org) for more information.

 <!-- Ready-made conversion of the PROIEL treebank to Universal Dependencies  -->